Doris Salcedo: Analysis of individual artworks

 Istanbul is an installation made up of 1,550 chairs stacked between two tall urban buildings.
 Salcedo's idea with this piece was to create what she called "a topography of war."
 She clarifies this by saying it is meant to "represent war in general and not a specific historical event".
-Salcedo is quoted saying "seeing these 1,550 wooden chairs piled high between two buildings in central Istanbul, I’m reminded of mass graves.
+Salcedo is quoted saying "seeing these 1,550 wooden chairs piled high between two buildings in central Istanbul, I'm reminded of mass graves.
 Of anonymous victims.
 I think of both chaos and absence, two effects of wartime violence."
-Salcedo explains, “What I’m trying to get out of these pieces is that element that is common in all of us.”
+Salcedo explains, “What I'm trying to get out of these pieces is that element that is common in all of us.”
 “And in a situation of war, we all experience it in much the same way, either as victim or perpetrator.
-So I’m not narrating a particular story.
-I’m just addressing experiences.”
+So I'm not narrating a particular story.
+I'm just addressing experiences.”
 In 2007, four years after Salcedo's installation in Istanbul, another artist, Chinese dissident Ai Weiwei, used chairs to create a memory effect in his piece Fairytale.
 He installed the set of 1001 Ming and Qing dynasty chairs at Documenta 12 in Kassel, Germany, one chair for each of the 1001 Chinese travelers displaced.
 His piece focused on Chinese displacement, a similar topic to Salcedo.

 Atrabiliarios is an installation that incorporates plywood, shoes, animal fiber, thread, and sheepskin all in six different niches.
 In her piece old shoes, in pairs and singles, are encased behind sheets of translucent animal skin inside alcoves or niches in the gallery wall.
 The skin is crudely stitched to the wall with medical sutures.
 On the floor underneath are some small boxes made from the same animal skin.
 The worn shoes all belonged to women who 'disappeared', and were donated to Salcedo by the victims' families.
-The use of these shoes in Atrabiliarios is meant to echoe the memory of those whose fate and whereabouts is unknown.
+The use of these shoes in Atrabiliarios is meant to echo the memory of those whose fate and whereabouts is unknown.
 Salcedo describes this a being "permanently suspended between the present and the past".
 Therefore, Atrabiliarios is "not only a portrait of disappearance, but a portrait of the survivors' mental condition of uncertainty, longing and mourning."
 Salcedo is seeking not only to express the horror of violence but also to investigate the way people prevail in times of torture, repairing their physical and psychological wounds, as well as raising resistance and remembering those who are missing.